Cream the Rabbit

 Sonic Advance 3

-After completing the first Act of Cyber Track in Sonic Advance 3, Cream descends from the sky with a voluminous parasol, much to the heroes' surprise.
-Cream confides that she was "out for a walk with Cheese" but just got lost, so the protaganists lead her out to a less deadly strolling route, after which she becomes a playable character.
+After completing the third Act of Cyber Track in Sonic Advance 3, Cream descends from the sky with a voluminous parasol, much to the heroes' surprise.
+Cream confides that she was "out for a walk with Cheese" but just got lost, so the protagonists lead her out to a less deadly strolling route, after which she becomes a playable character.

 When Cream is taken as a partner character, she enables a variety of of flying team moves.
 Her combination with Amy is her only named partnership: the pair of them form Team Jubilee.
 Cream's Tag Action is perhaps the most interesting in the game: Cheese shapeshifts to resemble Sonic, Tails, Knuckles, or Amy, and grants that character the ability to use Chao Attack themselves.